tassdr/framework-energy-consumption/README.md

 <br />
 The execution of each framework requires around 1 hour for all the 20 repetitions.

+For have a more clear folder with all the results, we edited by hand the names of the folders.
+Every time that a test has been performed we edited the name of the output folder adding "_nameframework" ath the end.
+This has been done just for have a more readble folder.

 *Note: Remember that the pc and the device need to be connected in the same network.*

 *Note2: Remember to change the IP addresses inside the python adb file that we developed.
 The IP addresses must be changed inside the main function, in relation to the objects that you are using for open the frameworks.*